adamkiss/fake-lit/readme.md

 `
 ```

-`highglightThis` will now be syntax highlighted.
+`highglightThis` will now have highlighted syntax.

 The function itself does nothing, merely joins together all the parts.